LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 * Read through the licensing agreements and policies for data services and repositories, starting with [ADS](http://archaeologydataservice.ac.uk/advice/termsOfUseAndAccess.xhtml), [tDAR](https://www.tdar.org/about/policies/contributors-agreement/), and [Open Context](https://opencontext.org/about/publishing).
 Consider whether these policies align with your datasets and obligations.

 *Challenge me*
-* Determine which license is appropriate for you data and if possible, release one of your own datasets by depositing into an archive or repository.
+* Determine which license is appropriate for your data and if possible, release one of your own datasets by depositing into an archive or repository.
 Consider consulting with a data service representative or data librarian about your selection.

 ## Thing 10: FAIR in archaeology
 *Getting started*